For our Outreach efforts, see more here!

 3. …Probably survive continuously in the mountains from Wansisi Hills near Katavi NP to Mahale NP, making what may be the largest continuous habitat for them OUTSIDE of National Parks in western Tanzania (see right).

-In 2014/2015, Piel and Stewart were awarded a contract to initiate monitoring efforts of key areas for chimpanzees across the GME.
+In 2014/2015, Piel and Stewart were supported further by TNC/Tuungane (see below) to initiate monitoring efforts of key areas for chimpanzees across the GME.
 Some areas – Ntakata and Kalobwe Forests, for example – showed no statistical difference in chimpanzee density after three years, whilst others (e.g. Wansisi Hills) showed a dramatic decline.
 Increases in agriculture and illegal logging at Wansisi adds further urgency to prioritising it as an area important to both endangered chimpanzees and also, potentially to elephants migrating to/from Katavi National Park.
 Below, Alex presents some of the findings of the survey results to the GME Steering Committee, a group comprised of District government policy makers tasked with developing effective land-use plans across the region.

 Data collected by Piel & Stewart from the GME survey will also be used in conjunction with an already-exisitng collaboration between with TNC, FZS, and Pathfinder Inc., called the Tuungane Project.

 “To successfully conserve the Greater Mahale’s natural resources, protection efforts must focus on human and natural resilience.
 To reverse the trend of forest loss and coastal zone degradation, natural resource conservation must provide food security and sustainable economic growth for local communities.
 Without this growth and the diverse income opportunities it yields, people will have no choice but to continue to consume natural resources unsustainably.
 This project is a multi-objective Population, Health and Environment (PHE) project designed to address the threats of human and natural communities for a sustainable future.”